SoraDimichi/domain-sentinel/README.md

 The system consists of several microservices:

 - **Scheduler**: Manages domain checking schedules and distributes batches of domains
-- **Browser Agnostic Services**: Process domains using Playwright with Chrome and WebKit
+- **Browser Agnostic Crawler service**: Process domains using Playwright with Chrome or WebKit
 - **Telegram Notifier**: Sends notifications when security warnings are detected

 ```mermaid